Temperance Temple (Chicago)

 Temperance Temple (also known as Women's Temple or Woman's Temple) served as the headquarters of the National Woman's Christian Temperance Union (WCTU).
 It was located in Chicago, Illinois at the southwest corner of LaSalle Street and Monroe Street, in the center of city's financial district.
-Work was begun in July, 1890, and the building was ready for occupancy in May 1892.
+Work was begun in July 1890, and the building was ready for occupancy in May 1892.
 The lot was valued at US$1,000,000; the rentals from the building were expected to bring in an annual income of over US$200,000.
 The capital stock was US$600,000, one-half of which was owned by the Temple Building Association of Chicago (TBAC), and it was expected all would be secured to that association.
 The TBAC, a stock company with Marshall Field president of the board of trustees, owned The Temple, the third of the affiliated interests of the National WCTU.
 The office building was erected at a cost of US$1,200,000 on ground leased to the TBAC by Field.
 Temperance Temple was demolished in 1926.

 History

 Fourteen years after women inaugurated the temperance crusade and organized the Woman's Christian Temperance Union, the organization had no less than 43 separate and distinct lines of work.
-It need a national headquarters for its constituency, which numbered 200,000 women, besides 200,000 boys and girls in the Loyal Temperance Legions.
-Around 1883, the need of a national building and large income impressed itself upon Matilda Carse.
-With the co-operation of Frances Willard, Carse began planning for the erection of building in Chicago, to be known as the Temperance Temple.
-In pursuance of this long-contemplated plan, on the July 13, 1887, the TBAC was incorporated.
+It needed a national headquarters for its constituency, which numbered 200,000 women, in addition to another 200,000 boys and girls in the Loyal Temperance Legions.
+Around 1883, the need for a national building and large income impressed itself upon Matilda Carse.
+With the cooperation of Frances Willard, Carse began planning for the erection of a building in Chicago to be known as the Temperance Temple.
+In pursuance of this long-contemplated plan, on July 13, 1887, the TBAC was incorporated.
 Its purpose was to erect in Chicago a building as headquarters for the National WCTU, with a capital stock of US$500,000; shares, US$100 each.
-When the stock is all sold US$300,000 worth of bonds, bearing 5 per cent interest, would be issued.
+When the stock was all sold US$300,000 worth of bonds, bearing 5 percent interest, would be issued.